Falanet/Falanet-Terminal-Email-Client/README.md

 - Plain-text lower-case ASCII (ex: `r`)
 - Disable key binding (`KEY_NONE`)

-To determine the key code sequence for a key, one can run falanet in key code dump mode `falanet -k` which will output the octal code, and ncurses macro name (if present).
+To determine the key code sequence for a key, one can run falaclient in key code dump mode `falaclient -k` which will output the octal code, and ncurses macro name (if present).

 ### localized_subject_prefixes